ACS-Engine with DCOS and Portworx

 Once the DCOS GUI is accessible, then install the DCOS CLI on your local machine

-Use the standard Portworx doc guide for installing the Portworx Frameworks on DCOS.
+Use the Run Portworx with Mesosphere DC/OS for installing the Portworx Frameworks on DCOS.

 Once Portworx is installed, then the Portworx Stateful Service Frameworks can be easily deployed as per the reference documentation.